pyecharts/pyecharts/document/en-us/documentation.md

 # Global-options
 **Sitting general configuration in```add()```**

-xyAxis：x, y axis in cartesian coordinate system(Line、Bar、Scatter、EffectScatter、Kline)
+xyAxis：x, y axis in cartesian coordinate system(Line, Bar, Scatter, EffectScatter, Kline)

 * is_convert -> bool
     It specifies whether to convert xAxis and yAxis.